akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 4. Applied Visual Design
+# 4. Use the strong Tag to Make Text Bold

 ## Description
 <section id='description'>